hdShang/arxiv-daily/docs/cs-CV/2025-09-02/papers/250902424v2-faster-and-better-reinforced-collaborative-distillation-and-self-lea.md

 ---
 layout: default
-title: Faster and Better: Reinforced Collaborative Distillation and Self-Learning for Infrared-Visible Image Fusion
+title: "Faster and Better: Reinforced Collaborative Distillation and Self-Learning for Infrared-Visible Image Fusion"
 ---

 # Faster and Better: Reinforced Collaborative Distillation and Self-Learning for Infrared-Visible Image Fusion